 How big is my baby for 4 weeks?

-At this stage, your baby is about the size of a poppy seed or a grain of rice—very tiny but already starting critical development.
+At this stage, your baby is about the size of a poppy seed (approximately 2 millimeters).
+It is very tiny but already starting critical neural development.

 Conclusion